Why It Works

 Batter-fried chicken is something of a rarity.
 Due to tradition or cultural preference, battering isn't the go-to method, and dry-dredged Southern fried chicken reigns supreme.

 And yet, while you can't go wrong with the classic dry-dredge, I'd argue that batter-fried chicken is cleaner, faster, and requires less effort to make.
 Batter also has another benefit, which is it creates a thin, crispy shell, which you see in the double-fried crust of Korean fried chicken, and in the light and puffy shell of tempura.
-But what if you could have a batter-fried chicken that had a light and crispy crust that had some of dry-dredged fried chicken's heft?
+But what if you could have a batter-fried chicken with a light and crispy crust and also some of dry-dredged fried chicken's heft?
 That was the question I set out to answer with this recipe.

 Many recipes for batter-fried chicken recommend using wheat flour or a combination of wheat flour and cornstarch.
 In side-by-side testing, I found that recipes with wheat flour tended to produce a dense, tough coating that was all too reminiscent of bad tempura batter.
 In contrast, recipes that used a blend of wheat flour and cornstarch were much better, but the coatings were either too delicate or too brittle.